 The beam or target polarisation, $P_y(Q_y)$, when the spin is oriented perpendicular to the COSY plane, can be determined through the use of the nuclear reactions for which the vector analysing power is known.
-Obvious candidates at 353 MeV are the quasi-free $pn \to d\pi^0$ reaction and pp elastic scattering.
+Obvious candidates at 353 MeV are the quasi-free $pn \rightarrow d\pi^0$ reaction and pp elastic scattering.
 In both cases, A_y has been measured with good precision at nearby energies and the SAID PWA provides a very good description of these data.
 Due to the absence of a left-right symmetry in the experimental setup, one has to reverse the directions of the spin for both beam and target in order to measure the experimental asymmetry.
 To determine the target polarisation, one can use the unpolarised average over the beam spin modes, and similarly for the beam polarisation.
-This method has been successfully applied during the measurement of the vector analysing power in the $\vec{p}n \to \{pp\}s\pi^-$ reaction at 353 MeV [21].
+This method has been successfully applied during the measurement of the vector analysing power in the $\vec{pn} \rightarrow \{pp\}s \pi^-$ reaction at 353 MeV [21].

-The main feature of the Siberian snake would be to rotate the spin vector from the vertical direction to the horizontal plane [3].
+The main purpose of the Siberian snake would be to rotate the spin vector from the vertical direction to the horizontal plane [3].
 This is achieved by turning on the snake adiabatically.
 After that, the beam should arrive at the snake position transversely polarised in the horizontal plane and the snake should rotate it by 180° about the beam direction (z-axis).
 The spin vector of the circulating beam will be rotating then in the horizontal plane and become longitudinally aligned at the ANKE target position.
-It is generally accepted that the spin-rotation efficiency with the snake is very well calculable [24, 25].
+It is generally accepted that the spin-rotation efficiency with the snake can be calculated very reliably [24, 25], one can control this in the experiment by measuring a left-right asymmetry in two STT telescopes.
 Thus, knowing the value of P_y before the rotation, one can calculate the value of P_z when the snake is switched ON.
 After the measurement with the longitudinal polarisation, the initial vertical spin direction can be restored and the beam polarisation can be measured once again to check for possible polarisation loss.
-The proposed sequence is shown schematically in Fig. 4.
+The proposed sequence is shown schematically in Fig. 8.
 An analogous idea of a three-flat-top super-cycle was exploited at COSY to export the beam polarisation from an energy where calibration data exist to the energy required in an experiment [26, 27, 28].
 Although similar in spirit, the two procedures involve completely different operations on the beam.